mart8ins/mart8ins/README.md

 # Hello there! 👋

 My name is Martins Meisters, [see on LinkedIn](https://www.linkedin.com/in/martinsmeisters/).
 For last couple of years i spent large amount of my free time learning and coding, currently last couple of months im doing it full time and non stop.
 Basically learning and coding for me now is more like an positive addiction.
-Over the time there were many tecnologies what i learned and have practiced to use.
+Over the time there were many technologies what i learned and have practiced so far.

 ### Have experience using:  <br>